 Avenue Q: Carey Anderson to return to the roles of 'Kate Monster' and 'Lucy'

-Carey Anderson will once again play the roles of 'Kate Monster' and 'Lucy' in the Broadway production of Avenue Q from 26 Nov 2008.
-Anderson assumes the role from Carlson Romano.
+Carey Anderson once again plays the roles of 'Kate Monster' and 'Lucy' in the Broadway production of Avenue Q from 26 Nov 2008.
+She assumes the role from Carlson Romano, who played her final performance on 23 Nov 2008.

 Anderson played the roles of 'Kate Monster' and 'Lucy' for the first time from 8 Jul - 28 Sep 2008 before taking to the road in the musical's national tour.